-Let’s start with Jimmy Wilde, without question one of the greatest fighters of all-time, who owns the longest winning streak in pugilistic history.
+Let’s start with Jimmy Wilde, without question one of the greatest fighters of all-time, who owns what may be the longest winning streak in pugilistic history.
 In fact, it’s so long it would appear to be beyond precise account as some sources say he went 93-0 before losing to Tancy Lee in 1915, others say he was 104-0, and still others put it somewhere inbetween.
 Either way, it’s a mark that dwarfs 50-0, let alone 49-0.
 Wilde is regarded by many as both the greatest flyweight of all-time and the best fighter to ever emerge from the U.K., and in addition to retiring with an incredible final tally of 132-3-1, he had 99 knockouts in his 132 wins, making him, pound-for-pound, one of the greatest punchers in boxing history.
 Bottom line: if Jimmy Wilde doesn’t put 49-0 into perspective for you, then you’re being a bit thick-headed, aren’t you?

 But check this out: Young Griffo won 124 in a row.
 Sugar Ray Robinson went 91 straight without a loss.
-Nino Benvenuti put together a run of 65.
 Willie Pep owns not one, but two amazing win streaks.
 He reeled off 62 victories before dropping a decision to Sammy Angott, and then picked up where he left off and won 72 straight.
 Julio Cesar Chavez vanquished 87 opponents in a row, while Carlos Monzon once went 80 straight without a loss.
 And though the records are a bit sketchy, some maintain that British lightweight Hal Bagwell won 180 in a row, but you don’t hear anyone declaring Bagwell is “TBE,” do you?